thejadex/Django-BankApp/README.md

 <h1>NOTE</h1>
-    <p>When running project, make sure to have internet access to
+    <p>When running the project, make sure to have internet access to
         have a better interface experience.</p>
     <hr>